csc-training/elements-of-hpc/hpc-programming/libraries.md

 In addition to providing convenient tools for common tasks, the libraries can typically provide greatly improved performance over naïve algorithms.
-Getting everything out of the CPU can require tedious optimizations, which can mean, in many cases, different approaches depending on the underlying hardware.
+Getting everything out of the CPU can require tedious optimizations, which in many cases can mean different approaches depending on the underlying hardware.
 By utilizing high performance libraries, performance portably is also improved.